chrisbodger/VeinCam/docs/Team-Work-Diary.md

 * Reviewed email from Client regarding sourcing LEDs - pass this on to the team
 * Received confirmation from Convenor regarding Open Day presenting
 * Requested Client permission for Open Day presenting

+22/8/18 Steph
+* Reviewed email from Client confirming permission for Open Day presenting
+* Created resources file in the Git to store info about purchasing new hardware
+* Emailed Convenor about Open Day
+* Client passed on that he has linked veincam.org to the Github site